Baby Boomer Years: Your Complete Guide to America's Most Influential Generation

 Q5.
 What challenges do aging baby boomers face?

-Aging boomers struggle with retirement financial readiness—only 40% of those aged 61–65 report being prepared.
+Aging boomers struggle with retirement readiness.
+Only 40% of those aged 61-65 report being prepared.
 They also face rising healthcare costs and strain on Social Security and Medicare.

 Frequently asked questions